Burwood/JLH_Automation/Readme.md

 ---

 #### Project Development Goals
+- Package the local workstation install steps into a Windows script and a Linux script
 - Break down example project with comments
 - Review other Burwood repos and reuse code for GCP and Azure deployments
 - Work with other teams to create templates for other technologies in the professional services product catalog